davecoll3/magic-8-ball/README.md

 ### Color Scheme

-* Black and white colours were used on the Eight Ball as is traditional and white text was used to provide good contrast; adhering to the WCAG 2.1 contrast guidelines.
+* Black and white colours were used on the Eight Ball as is traditional.
+White, black and grey text was used across the site to provide good contrast; adhering to the WCAG 2.1 contrast guidelines.
 Magenta, cyan, and white was used to help blend the Eight Ball into the background image.
 In keeping with this theme, various shades of purple were used on the "Shake!" button and on the back area of the Eight Ball itself to provide some shading and make it seem less two dimensional.

 ### Fonts